Tempo logotype

 For organizations moving engineering and product portfolio governance from monday.com to Tempo, the work is mostly about activating Tempo modules inside Jira rather than migrating data between applications.
 Because Tempo reads Jira natively, delivery data is already in place.
 Financial configuration and capacity setup happen inside Tempo.

-No. monday.com offers a Jira connector that syncs items between the two systems and is positioned as a cross-team work platform alongside Jira rather than inside it.
+Not as a native Marketplace app. monday.com offers a Jira connector that syncs items between the two systems and is positioned as a cross-team work platform alongside Jira rather than inside it.
 Tempo, by contrast, is sold and installed through the Atlassian Marketplace and runs inside Jira itself.

 Both vendors price on a per-user basis with tiered plans, but the buying motion is different.
 Tempo is sold as modular Marketplace apps that can be activated independently. monday.com is sold as a unified work platform with feature-tier pricing and minimum seat counts on higher tiers.
 For current numbers, check monday.com's pricing page and Tempo's Atlassian Marketplace listings directly.